 The money must be held in the correct format for a minimum period of 28 days and must not drop below the required amount.

 Both of the applicant's parents must either be lawfully present in the UK, or being granted entry clearance or leave to remain at the same time as the applicant.
 Alternatively, one parent may be lawfully present in the UK and the other is being granted entry clearance or leave to remain (ie. not a visitor visa) at the same time as the applicant, unless:

 - The applicant's parent is the applicant's sole surviving parent, or

 - The applicant's parent has and has had sole responsibility for the applicant's upbringing, or

 - There are serious or compelling family or other considerations which would make it desirable not to refuse the application and suitable arrangements have been made in the UK for the applicant's care.

 Further information can be found in the immigration rules on family members (paragraph 319H(f)).

-Your dependants must have immigation permission before they can come to the UK, they can either apply at the same time as you, or if this is not possible, they can submit an application after you have received your visa.
+Your dependants must have immigation permission before they can come to the UK.
+They can either apply at the same time as you, or if this is not possible, they can submit an application after you have received your visa.
 This is your decision and should be based on your personal circumstances.

-Family members with current entry clearance are able to switch to a Tier 4 Dependant visa or extend their existing dependant visa from within the UK.
+Family members with current entry clearance are able to switch to a Student Route Dependant visa or extend their existing dependant visa from within the UK.
 Babies born in the UK can also apply for clearance within the UK.